What is Recruiting and Who Can Participate?

 Failure to show up for an interview will result in the loss of recruiting privileges.
 Unless you have cancelled your interview by 8:30 am TWO BUSINESS DAYS PRIOR, you will be considered a "no show" if you do not arrive on time for a scheduled interview.
 If an emergency arises, call the CPD at 603-646-1665.

 Reneging on Offers:

+Recruiting Program employers have agreed to comply with our offer deadlines.
+If you need help with a deadline extension, let us know!
 After you accept a job or internship offer (verbally or in written form), you must stop all further interviewing and immediately notify employers where you have an offer or interview pending, regardless of how the offer was obtained.
-A student who accepts an offer and subsequently declines (reneges) could be disqualified from further participation in on-campus recruiting and use of CPD resources and/or possible referral to Judicial Affairs.
+A student who accepts an offer and subsequently declines (reneges) will be disqualified from further participation in the recruiting program.

 If you accept an internship or full-time offer and then fail to show up to that internship or job on the start date, you will lose all future access to the Center for Professional Development, including but not limited to events, recruiting, job postings, and advising.